russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ```
 {{< /terminal >}}

-The first resource we will need to deploy is a user-managed identity; we will be granting this ID permissions to do "stuff" in our Azure subscription and attaching it to the Logic App to use when we connect to the Azure Resource Manager API :
+The first resource we will need to deploy is a user-managed identity; we will be granting this ID permissions to do "stuff" in our Azure subscription and attaching it to the Azure Logic App to use when we connect to the Azure REST API :

 {{< terminal title="Create the user managed identity" >}}
 ```